Gambia | Stew

 4

-Cook on low heat for 25 minutes until pumpkin is tender and sauce is thick and creamy.
+Cook on low heat until the meat and pumpkin are tender and the sauce is thick and glossy.

 5